neuralmagic/sparseml/README.md

 * `kernel_sparsity_pruning.ipynb` - sparsity, why is it useful, how to achieve it - i.e. pruning
 * `activation_sparsity.ipynb` - feature (activation) sparsity origin and assessment

-together these notebooks are aimed at providing a step by step guide for the evaluation and preparation of ones models such that they may be accelerated by the Neuralmagic engine package.
+Together these notebooks are aimed at providing a step by step guide for the evaluation and preparation of one's models such that they may be accelerated by the Neuralmagic engine package.

 ## Prerequisites and installation